melekes/homeonrails.com/content/post/2017-09-03-usa-cities.markdown

 **What I'll remember**: the smell of urine and garbage in Manhattan, the New York subway, African Americans jumping over people (show).

-When you imagine New York, you most often think of Manhattan and Central Park.
+When you imagine New York, you most often think of **Manhattan** and Central Park.
 You think of luxury apartments with a view of the park and limousines waiting for guests at the entrance.
 Only when you go out into the street, the smell knocks you off your feet.
 An inexpressible smell of urine and garbage.

 <img class="img-rounded" src="/images/posts/2017-09-03-usa/new-york-1.jpg" alt="" title=""/>

-Central Park is cool!
-In the morning there are runners anywhere, in the middle of a day people have their lunch and in the evening they may be watching some movie on a big screen outside.
+**Central Park** itself is very cool!
+In the morning there are runners everywhere, in the middle of a day people have their lunch and in the evening they watch movies on a big screen outside.
 Well, there are a lot of tourists, of course.

 At night, you can see raccoons.
-Some of them even wanted to steal our phones but changed their mind.
+Some of them even wanted to snatch our phones but changed their mind.
 Probably, because we are Russians.
 It is a pity we did not have time to take a photo.
 Try to imagine a raccoon standing on its hind legs with diluted paws.

 <img class="img-rounded" src="/images/posts/2017-09-03-usa/new-york-2.jpg" alt="" title=""/>

-Everyone says the subway in New York is confusing.
+Everyone says **the subway** in New York is confusing.
 We were using Google Maps and have never made a mistake.
 The subway is very old, with its own history and character.
 Here are a few videos: